 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Take this medicine with food that contains fat such as avocado, butter, cheese pizza, eggs, nuts, peanut butter, or whole milk dairy products.
-This helps your body absorb the medicine.
+- Take this medicine with food that contains fat, including avocado, butter, cheese pizza, eggs, nuts, peanut butter, or whole milk dairy products.
+This helps your body absorb the medicine better.